laumonfort/laumonfort/README.md

 In addition, I have college studies and ten years of work experience in the digital marketing and communications field, a sector in which I developed some of my most outstanding skills, such as identifying and anticipating clients' needs, being a teamwork player, and results-driven oriented person.

 📲 I believe in software development as a mode to improve the quality of life.
 I am interested in the creation of carefully crafted technological products.
-That's the reason why I’m currently working on a collaborative project for the NGO field.
+That's why I’m currently working on a collaborative project for a non-profit association.

 Consequently, for the last few years, I have been learning programming languages and user experience (UX) while continuing to learn in various areas that have given me a responsible and socially committed vision.